vistadataproject/vistadataproject.github.io/index.md

 The VISTA Data Project (VDP) is a data-centric, model-driven approach to VA master data management, interfacing, and security.
 VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past 35 years, but has not been surfaced and leveraged in computable form.

 Now, for the first time, this VISTA Data Model (VDM) is comprehensively represented and then normalized to produce a national, standardized Master Veteran Data Model (MVDM).
-An operationalized MVDM enables a single, secure, symmetric read-write interface for every VISTA and through _emulation_ enforces greatly enhanced security for remote procedure call (RPC) clients such as CPRS.
+An operationalized MVDM provides new web clients with a single, secure, symmetric read-write interface for every VISTA and through _emulation_ of existing interfaces, VISTA clients such as CPRS run unchanged but with greatly enhanced security.

-The following figure summarizes the evolution of VISTA interfacing from __thousands of unique, inconsistent, insecure, unidirectional code-based legacy interfaces__ to a __consistent, secure, backward-compatible, web-client-enabling, symmetric (read and write use the same data), model-driven service interface__ ...

 ![vdp-transition -width70](assets/vdp-transition-MayPres.png)